Sarah Angliss

 Echo in a Bottle

-Through music, poetry, archive and the sound engineer’s toolbox, I explore our enduring and sometimes deathly fascination with the echo.
+Through music, poetry, archive and the sound engineer’s toolbox, Sarah Angliss explores our enduring and sometimes deathly fascination with the echo.
 A Radio 4 documentary produced by Peregrine Andrews and Farshoreline.

 The Hairy Ape: on noise and modernity